-Italy Bans The Killing of Male Chicks Promoted by Animal Equality
+Italy Bans The Killing of Male Chicks in an Effort Led by Animal Equality

 The Italian Chamber of Deputies has passed the ban on the killing of male chicks in the egg industry.
 This initiative comes after two years of intense campaigning by Animal Equality and was approved on Wednesday, August 3rd, by an absolute majority (346 votes in favor, 10 against, and 19 abstentions).